tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/home_page.rst

 7. Create Get Started Panel Content
 ===================================

+In this step you will add the content to the Get Started panel.
+This panel is arguably the most important panel on the home page, as it will provde the "Launch Viewer" button that will link to the viewer page.

 1. Add the title, "Get Started", a short paragraph, and a "Launch Viewer" link to the ``<div>`` element with id ``get-started-container``.
 Again, use the ``info-title`` class on the title element.
 Use the ``url`` tag with the name of the viewer controller to get the link to the Viewer page:

 .. code-block:: html+django